getwtxt/getwtxt/README.md

 ## Features

-* Easy to set up and maintain.
+* Easy to set up and maintain
-* Uses an in-memory cache to serve requests.
+* Uses an in-memory cache to serve requests
-* Pushes to `LevelDB` at a configurable interval for data storage.
+* Pushes to `LevelDB` at a configurable interval for data storage
+  * Back-ends for other databases currently in development
-* Run directly facing the internet or behind `Caddy` / `nginx`.
+* Run directly facing the internet or behind `Caddy` / `nginx`

 A public instance is currently available:
 * [twtxt.tilde.institute](https://twtxt.tilde.institute)